offspoon/Equation/README.md

 # Equation
-This is a fun little project I decided to do because I am lazy to solve equations
+This is something I decided to make because I am lazy to solve equations